ISM Policy Implementation & Python Automation

 Rollover Mechanics & Threshold Calibration

 Rollover mechanics dictate when a write alias switches to a new backing index.
-Misaligned thresholds cause hot-warm tier imbalance, excessive shard fragmentation, or unbounded storage consumption on primary nodes.
-Proper Rollover Trigger Configuration requires balancing min_index_age, min_primary_shard_size, and min_doc_count against ingestion velocity and storage IOPS.
+Misaligned thresholds cause hot-warm imbalance, excessive shard fragmentation, or unbounded storage consumption on primary nodes.
+Proper Rollover Trigger Configuration balances min_index_age, min_primary_shard_size, and min_doc_count against ingestion velocity and storage IOPS, and a rollover fires when whichever bound is reached first — so shard sizing stays bounded regardless of ingest spikes.

 import logging